Higher-Dimensional Timed Automata for Real-Time Concurrency: Higher-dimensional automata and their languages

-for $A\cap B=\emptyset$ and $\nu, \mu\in\{0, 1\}$.\footnote{ We will omit the extra subscript ``$U$'' in $\delta_{A, U}^\nu$ from here on.} The upper face maps $\delta_A^1$ transform a cell $x$ into one in which the events in $A$ have terminated; the lower face maps $\delta_A^0$ transform $x$ into a cell where the events in $A$ have not yet started. \eqref{eq:precid} expresses the fact that these transformations commute for disjoint sets of events.
+We will omit the extra subscript ``$U$'' in the face maps from here on.
+The \emph{upper} face maps $\delta_B^1$ transform a cell $x$ into one in which the events in $B$ have terminated; the \emph{lower} face maps $\delta_A^0$ transform $x$ into a cell where the events in $A$ have not yet started.
+The \emph{precubical identity} \eqref{eq:precid} expresses the fact that these transformations commute for disjoint sets of events.